 The 6th Creek Catchment Group hope you find this website useful with the range of information provided on land management, field days, free courses, publications and links to other environmental organisations/groups.
 If you have any comments or suggestions, send them in!

-Winter in the Catchment
+Autumn in the Catchment

 Control rabbits while green feed is limited, as this will increase the rate of bait uptake.
 Contact your local NRM Board District Officer for assistance.